Paralegal Course Descriptions

 Course Level Objectives

-- Apply core legal writing techniques, including clarity, cohesion, concision, and plain English concerns.
+- Apply core legal writing mechanics at an advanced level, including clarity, cohesion, concision, and plain language.

-- Distinguish between objective and persuasive techniques in legal writing, and prepare various types of legal writing in their acceptable legal formats.
+- Distinguish between objective and persuasive legal writing techniques and prepare different types of legal documents in their proper tone and format.

-- Construct legal arguments and documents effectively within limited time constraints.
+- Construct legal arguments and documents effectively within common time constraints, including deadlines, workload management, and resource allocation.

 LEGAL 296: Legal Seminars